rustyeddy/rustyeddy.com/content/software/tracking-changes-to-code.md

 ## Git and Version Control

-Version Control (VC) have been around since the 1970's at least.
+Version Control (VC) has been around since at least the 1970's .
 These included RCS, CVS, SVN and lot's of clunky and lame pay versions.
 Now we have GIT.

 Git was development by the famous _Linus Torvalds_ author of Linux to handle the distributed nature of the [_Linux Kernel_](http://kernel.org).
-Devleopment and the thousands of software developers that continuously contribute to the code base.
+Development and the thousands of software developers that continuously contribute to the code base.

 ### Github is Git as a Service